Ed94/gencpp/Readme.md

 Currently unsupported.
 The following changes would have to be made:

-* Setup static data accesss with fences if more than one thread will generate ASTs ( or keep a different set for each thread)
+* Setup static data access with fences if more than one thread will generate ASTs ( or keep a different set for each thread)
-* Make sure local peristent data of functions are also thread local.
+* Make sure local persistent data of functions are also thread local.
 * The builder should be done on a per-thread basis.
 * Due to the design of the editor and scanner, it will most likely be best to make each file a job to process request entries on.
 Receipts should have an an array to store per thread.
-They can be combined to the final reciepts array when all files have been processed.
+They can be combined to the final receipts array when all files have been processed.

 ## Extending the library